-Financial instruments that potentially subject the Center to concentrations of credit risk consist of cash, investments, and pledges receivable.
+Financial instruments that potentially subject the Center to concentrations of credit risk consist of cash and investments.

 The Center maintains its cash in bank accounts that, at times, may exceed federally insured limits.
 The Center has not experienced any losses in such accounts.
 Deposits are insured by the Federal Deposit Insurance Corporation.
 Management believes the Center is not exposed to any significant credit risk on cash.
-Uninsured balances at June 30, 2014 and 2013 totaled \$1,243,714 and \$1,323,909, respectively.
+Uninsured balances at June 30, 2015 and 2014 totaled \$1,525,130 and \$1,243,714, respectively.